kvedak/tpapi/README.md

     - the NGINX proxy container
 1. Server is accessible at `http://localhost:5000` if you have Docker for Windows or Mac.
 Use `http://localhost` without specifying the port to hit the NGINX proxy.
 On Linux, you may need to hit the IP Address of the docker-machine rather than `localhost` (port rules are the same.)

+### using Local Environment with MLab
+1. Create account at MLAB or any other Mongodb Cloud Service
+2. Copy .envexample as .env update the connection string
+3. at the terminal > npm start
+4. Server accesible ar localhost:5050/tpapi
 ## How to Run Tests

 Currently, tests are run outside of the Docker container (unfortunately for now).
 The tests use an in-memory version of MongoDB.
 You should be able to run `npm install` followed by `npm test` to run everything (assuming you have the LTS version of Node installed on your machine).